By Monica Harvey for RTBR

 Stress Fracture – A tiny crack or fracture in a bone.
 Common fractures occur in your feet, shins and heels.
 Stress fractures happen because of continued strain on the bone.
 This injury takes time to heal.
 Expect to take about 3-4 months off from running for the bone to heal.

 Runners Knee – The cartilage around your kneecap wears down due to overuse.
-Runners knee occurs during long runs or while running down hills.
-To prevent runners knee, work on your running form, strides and strengthen your knee muscles.
+Runner's knee occurs during long runs or while running downhill.
+To prevent runner's knee, work on your running form, strides and strengthen your knee muscles.

 Achilles Tendonitis – The large tendon that connects your calf muscles to the back of your heel.
 Achilles tendonitis happens when you drastically increase your training and put too much stress on the tendon.
 This injury will require rest and icing.
 To prevent further injury work on your calf stretches.